 - Physical locations: Locations of your business

-- Sales Volume: The amount of sales you collect in a specific state
+- Sales Volume: The number of sales you collect in a specific state

 - Staff: Location of your employees